rdezwart/Redemption/playable/README.md

 # Play the game!
-Here you can find compiled versions of *Redemption* that should be ready to place.
+Here you can find compiled versions of *Redemption* that should be ready to play.

 ## NOTE:
 Mac version coming soon. :)